-Every month I send out a sample of my current work, whatever I am working on, or have just published–always hopeful, sometimes draft.
+Every month I send out a sample of my current writing, whatever I am working on, or have just published–always hopeful, sometimes draft.
 Subscribe or read them below.
+As a writer and professor-for-hire, you can also ask me to write something for you bespoke.

 my current work, monthly hopepunk